* Shares rebound, then slip on Israeli-Palestinian cease-fire news

 "Yesterday's big rally was all about fears of a wider conflict stemming from Israel and Gaza, so when the truce was announced it's not surprising we've seen prices come right off," said Andy Lebow, vice president at Jefferies Bache in New York.

 The dollar extended gains versus the yen after U.S. housing starts data suggested the housing market recovery was gathering steam, even though permits for future construction fell.

-Crude oil prices fell below $110 a barrel on news of the cease-fire, which would end a week of rocket attacks and air strikes between Palestinians and Israelis.
+Crude oil prices fell below $110 a barrel on expectations of a cease-fire.

 Brent crude fell $1.87 to settle at $109.83 per barrel.
 U.S. crude settled down $2.53 to $86.75 a barrel.